webqit/oohtml/README.md

 ### The Context API

 A complex hierarchy of objects will often call for more than the normal top-down flow of data that the Bindings API facilitates.
-A child may need the ability to look up the component tree to directly access specific data, or in other words, "request" data from "context".
-This is possible via the Context API.
+A child may require the ability to look up the component tree to directly access specific data, or in other words, get data from "context".
+This is where a Context API comes in.

-And interestingly, the Context API is the resolution system behind HTML Imports and Data Binding in OOHTML!
+Interestingly, the Context API is the resolution mechanism behind HTML Imports and Data Binding in OOHTML!

 Here, we simply leverage the DOM's existing event system to fire a "request" event and let an arbitrary "provider" in context fulfill the request.
-This becomes very simple with the Context API which is exposed on the document object and on element instances as the readonly `context` property.
+This becomes very simple with the Context API which is exposed on the document object and on element instances as a readonly `contexts` property.

-**-->** *with the `context.request()` method for firing requests*:
+**-->** *with the `contexts.request()` method for firing requests*:

 ```js
 // ------------